yikaraman/ilkerkaramanli/_posts/design/2015-12-05-Java-Exploring.md

 ProccessBuilder(String ... args)
 ~~~

-<strong>System</strong>
+System
-The System class holds a collection of static methods and variables.
+:  The System class holds a collection of static methods and variables.
 The standard input, output, and error output of the Java run time are stored in the in, out, and err variables.

-<strong>Class</strong>
+Class
-Class encapsulates the run-time state of a class or interface.
+:  Class encapsulates the run-time state of a class or interface.
 Objects of type Class are created automatically, when classes are loaded.
 You cannot explicitly declare a Class object.
 Generally, you obtain a Class object by calling the getClass( ) method defined by Object.

-<strong>Thread, ThreadGroup, and Runnable</strong>
+Thread, ThreadGroup, and Runnable
-The Runnable interface and the Thread and ThreadGroup classes support multithreaded programming.
+:  The Runnable interface and the Thread and ThreadGroup classes support multithreaded programming.

 ~~~
 Thread( )